flamion/banano-vanity/README.md

 Generate a banano address with a prefix of your choice.
 The longer the prefix, the longer it'll take to compute.

+# Installation

+If you are on Arch linux you can just install it via your AUR helper

+There is also a WSL built binary available for download

 ## Compiling

+If you want to self compile it:

 First, setup Rust.
 The best way to do this is with [rustup](https://rustup.rs).